How are wind speed and direction interrelated?

 3. **Ultrasonic Anemometer**:

-This tool uses ultrasonic waves to determine both wind speed and direction.
-Ultrasonic signals travel between paired sensors, and the time taken for these signals reflects the wind’s velocity.
+This tool uses ultrasonic waves to measure wind speed and direction.
+Ultrasonic signals move between paired sensors.
+The time it takes for these signals shows the wind’s speed.

 **Wind Direction Measurement Devices**